Niles Crane: Personality

 Physically weak and very uncoordinated, Niles is seemingly hopeless at sports and video games, barely able to catch objects even after simple throws (unless Daphne, or occasionally Martin, is doing the throwing; then he is remarkably nimble).
 However, in some episodes he is shown to be fair at basketball.
 On one occasion, while attending a basketball game, he is invited onto the floor to attempt a shot from half-court; he makes the basket, astonishing himself, Frasier, and Martin, and earns the temporary nickname "Half-Court Crane."
 The brothers are often seen coming or going to squash matches, though Martin once commented in disbelief, "You have to wonder what goes on at that squash court!"
 Accompanying Martin on the shooting range one day, Niles discovers that he is an excellent marksman.
 He is a fair fencer, and has had some lessons in kickboxing.
 On other occasions he has expressed interest in lifting weights and taking karate lessons, but these ventures are typically laughed at by his father and brother and often amount to nothing.
 He is also a master speller, having come close to winning the national spelling competition as a youth and spell-checking the graffiti in a bathroom stall at a local coffee bar with a red marker.

 When Niles suffers a walking heart attack, he is not aware of it for several days, because he experiences referred pain and believes he has a toothache.
 After a dental checkup finds nothing wrong, Frasier's producer Roz Doyle tells him that it is probably a sinus infection, but he considers the remote chance that the problem may be his heart.
 When a number of extremely unlikely events occur to or around him, he consults a doctor and immediately enters a hospital for surgery.

-Niles drives a Mercedes-Benz E320 with the license plate 5HR1NK, while Frasier drives BMW models.
+Niles drives originally a Mercedes-Benz E320 with the license plate 5HR1NK, while Frasier drives BMW models.
+However, following his costly divorce from Maris, his Mercedes is repossessed and he has to drive a Geo Metro hatchback that he's embarrassed to drive and refuses to let Frasier see him drive it.
+After he begins a relationship with Daphne, he begins driving a newer-model Mercedes-Benz E55 AMG.
+Near the end of the series, he upgrades into a newer-model E500.